 On Monday, the army reported it has recaptured a bridge across the Tigris River in west Mosul, where fierce battles are ongoing to oust ISIS.

-The battle to take over west Mosul, where about 750,000 people are believed to be living, has proved to be challenging.
-The narrow, densely-populated streets there makes the impact of heavy weaponry deadly and indiscriminate, and access to aid difficult.
+The battle to take back west Mosul, where about 750,000 people are believed to be living, has proved to be challenging.
+The narrow, densely populated streets there make the impact of heavy weaponry deadly and indiscriminate, and access to aid difficult.

 CNN’s Kareem Khadder reported from Irbil, while Euan McKirdy wrote from Hong Kong and Hamdi Alkhshali from Atlanta.
 CNN’s Holly Yan contributed to this report.